09:30—13:00 Context Programme

 Salons d'artistes – Day 1

 In addition to the jury’s selected programme, further choreographers will offer insights into their work so far and future projects at the Salons d’artistes.
-The eight presentations may take the form of a discussion or a performance, and will all take place on Thursday 12.2. and Friday 13.2.2026.
+The eight presentations will all take place on Thursday 12.2. and Friday 13.2.2026.
 The programme is intended for national and international presenters and aims to inspire future cooperation.

 Open to presenters only.